dreipol/django-scarface/docs/index.md

                 # ...and then send it.
                 sns_device.send(message)

+##FAQ

+_How do I change the credentials?_

+There is no direct way yet to exchange the credentials.
+To exchange the API credentials you'll have to replace the old one in the settings file and in the AWS console manually.

 Now have fun using this library and [push it to the limit](https://www.youtube.com/watch?v=9D-QD_HIfjA).

 ![the movie](scarface-movie.png)